technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 04/Lab 04.md

 incorrect.](./media/img2.png)

-5. This opens up the **Dynamics 365 Customer Service admin center** page.
+5. This opens up the **Dynamics 365 Copilot Service admin center** page.

     ![A screenshot of a computer AI-generated content may be